-We know the On-Sun is freeze-resistant, and has been working in the icy regions of the Free State and Lesotho for 29 years, but now we can add another attribute to our proudly South African solar water heater – elephant-resistant!
+We know the On-Sun is freeze-resistant, and has been working in the icy regions of the Free State and Lesotho for 32 years, but now we can add another attribute to our proudly South African solar geyser – elephant-resistant!
 A problematic elephant bull in the Madikwe Game Reserve (near the Botswana border) attacked the On-Sun and flung it to the ground from its stand, causing extensive damage.
 The owner was convinced that he would have to buy a new On-Sun, but we persuaded him to bring it in and we sent it back to our factory, where it was named the ‘Elephant Toy’ by our amused workers.
 They straightened the bent pipes, fitted new fins and put the working parts into a new casing to make it as good as new again, at a fraction of the new cost.
 When we say the On-Sun is fully repairable, we mean it!
-The photo shows the On-Sun team with the innards of the unit before repainting the collector and putting everything inside the new casing
+The photo shows the On-Sun factory team with the innards of the unit before repainting the collector and putting everything inside the new casing

 Summary of current prices

 Standard 150 litre is R14,750.
 Installation is R4,000 plus materials used.
 Average installed price is usually around R19,500 depending on the amount of plumbing material used.
 A 300 litre system involves two 150 units, but the installation charge would be R5,000 rather than R8,000.
 Prices are subject to change without notice.
 Contact me for latest prices.

 Is this a fair price?
 We think so, but as a potential buyer, your money has been hard-earned, and you must look at whatever else is on the market and make your own decision.
 When comparing prices, ask whether a particular product has a proven track record in South Africa?
 Is it made in South Africa or in China?
 Can you get spare parts from your local plumbing store?